JJJJJJack/go-template-docx/README.md

   - the `toNumberCell` template function sets the chart cell a readable number to make a graphically evaluable chart
 - supports tables templating
 - supports shapes
-  - the `shapeBgFillColor` template function changes the shape background fill color (first you need to set a fill color to the shape in the docx template)
+  - the `shapeBgFillColor` template function changes the shape background fill color by putting the template expression in the shape's alt-text
 - supports preserving text formatting (color, bold, italic, font size, etc...) when replacing text

 # Template functions list